kwhitley/treeize/README.md

 `output.resultsAsObject`
 This creates a single root object (instead of the default array of objects).
 [View test example](https://github.com/kwhitley/treeize/blob/feature/multi-format/test/test.js#L245-278)

+`log`
+Setting to true enables traversal information to be logged to console during growth process.

 Applies the function `iterator` to each item in `arr`, in parallel.
 The `iterator` is called with an item from the list, and a callback for when it